This article may contain compensated links. Please read disclaimer for more info.

-If you wonder where to spend winter in France in the sun, Martinique in the French Antilles is a good option for some sun, golden beaches, and Caribbean fun.
+If you wonder where to spend winter in France in the sun, Martinique in the French Antilles is a good option for warm temperatures, golden beaches, and Caribbean fun.

-There are many fun things to do in Martinique, in Fench Antilles.
+There are many fun things to do in Martinique, French Caribbean.
 People looking for a quiet stay in a postal perfect Caribbean setting will be happy with the Martinique beaches, with coconut palms, white sand, and turquoise water.
 Choose a beautiful eco-hotel by the sea and enjoy a relaxing winter vacation surrounded by nature.

 More active people will have a great time in Martinique as the island offers great hikes and other outdoor activities.
 Enjoy coastal walks, volcano hikes, or exuberant botanical gardens.
 In Martinique, you are never far from the sea, and the island proposes many water activities as well, from cruises to secluded beaches to exciting dives.

 Finally, Martinique is also an island with an interesting history and heritage.
-Visit some colonial houses or learn about their precious liquor, the rum in a distillery.
-These places are usually a great place to see how life was in Martinique a couple of centuries ago.
+Visit some colonial houses or learn about their precious Rum Agricole in a distillery.
+These domains are usually a great place to see how life was in Martinique a couple of centuries ago.

-Annecy is one of the most beautiful French cities to visit.
-Most people visit Annecy in Eastern France during the summer, but Annecy is also wonderful to see during winter in France, and with half of the crowds.
+Annecy is one of the most beautiful French cities to visit all year round.
+Most people visit Annecy during the summer, but Annecy is also wonderful to see during winter in France, and with half of the crowds.

 At the end of February or the beginning of March, several hundreds of masks dressed in elegant costumes like in Venice, roam slowly and freely in the Old Town streets, and they like to pose, parade, and group together on the catwalks.

-And there you have it, the list of best destinations for fun winter holidays in France.
-What are your favorite places to visit in France in winter?
+And there you have it, the list of best destinations and best things to do in France in winter.
+What are your favorite France winter destinations?

 Pin it now & read it later